mpaviotti/mpaviotti.github.com/index.markdown

 ---

-### Vacancies
+### PhD Vacancies
-We have regular funding for PhD students.
-Check out the page of my proposed PhD topics [here]({% link research.markdown %}).
+The school has regular funding for PhD students.
+The application process goes via the School of Computing where the applicants are required to write a 10-15 pages Research Proposal.

-If you are interested in doing a PhD in Functional Programming and/or Category Theory, please reach out to me via email.
-The application process goes via the School of Computing.
+If you are interested in doing a PhD in Functional Programming, Type Theory and/or Category Theory, please send me via email before applying.
+You research proposal should be tailored to my [research topics]({% link research.markdown
+%}).

 ### News
 - **November 2022:** I will be *module convenor* for [COMP6630 -- Programming Languages: Applications and Design](https://www.kent.ac.uk/courses/modules/module/CO663) which will start again in 2023.